Happy Birthday to You !

 exceed them whenever possible

-Well, Tuesday the 6th is Election Day across this great land of ours.
+is Election Day across this great land of ours.
 I encourage each of you to do your duty and go vote.
-This

 The policies that made our country the greatest nation in the history of the world have been under attack for almost 4 years.

-Obama-care is attacking: The Freedom of Religion, the free exercise of any religion-- part of the 1st amendment to our
+Obama-care is attacking: The Freedom of Religion, the free exercise of any religion-- part of the 1

 constitution is being trampled on.
 Folks on Medicare, Social Security and Aid to Dependent Children are seeing the funds cut.